The RGV Familia leadership team includes UT staff, ULN interns and student officers.

 Hi everyone!
 My name is Rosie Garza, I am Co-President of RGV Familia and also ULN Intern for the program.
 I am so excited to meet you all!
-I’m a second-year student from Weslaco, majoring in Human Development and Family Science, and I’m also Pre-PA.
+I’m a third-year student from Weslaco, majoring in Human Development and Family Science, and I’m also Pre-PA.
 UT is a big campus and it’s easy to feel small, but with RGV Familia I’ve been able to find friends who have become family.
 It’s nice to be surrounded by people who understand you and probably grew up the same way you did.
 When I came to UT I didn’t think I’d find many Valley people.
 I figured I was probably one of the few Valley kids but I was wrong.
 Through RGV Familia we hope to give you a space where you can be yourself and feel like you’re back home.
 We are here for you and want to empower you through your college journey.
 Never feel like you don’t belong at UT, because you do!
 There’s a strong community of Rio Grande Valley students who are rooting for you in the RGV Familia!

 Hi everyone!
-My name is Valeria Riveron and I am RGV Familia Communications Chair.
-I am a third-year student majoring in Psychology with an Educational Psych minor, and I’m also Pre-Law.
+My name is Valeria Riveron and I am RGV Familia Co-President.
+I am a senior majoring in Psychology with an Educational Psych minor, and I’m also Pre-Law.
 Being the only person in a very small high school class coming to UT, I was excited but at the same time extremely nervous for such a big change in environment.
 Though it was overwhelming in the beginning, I have met amazing individuals and become involved in organizations on campus as well as with the Austin community.
 Still, it was somewhat hard finding people from the Valley with similar experiences.
 The last thing I want is to miss or forget the culture of the Valley we all know and love.
 RGV Familia is the place I am able to feel that close-knit community and feel completely understood, and I am so glad I have found home away from home!